South Shields air raid victims remembered - 75 years on

 “Each year we remember the firefighter, Edward Broomhead, who lost his life on what was his first shift – but he wasn’t the only one.

-“We always hear about the atrocities and the Blitz in London, but we were also badly hit.
+“We always here about the atrocities and the blitz in London but we were also badly hit.

 “It is an important part of the history of South Shields, and it’s important to remember those who lost their lives.”